joybh98/mintscraper/README.md

 # Mint Scraper

-* This is a simple web scraping and sentiment analysis project that I've picked up in my free time.

 ## Steps/Workflow
 1. Takes input from user for the category of headlines it wants (news,companies etc).
 See livemint.com for all the sections/categories
 2. Extracts the headlines, descriptions and urls of each article